hairyf/axios-with-extra/README.md

 ## Why?

-I am tired of repetitive code
+I'm tired of duplicate code and scattered packages

 ## Install